Surveying standards and forms

 - Find out more about international and national standards activity from the Inter-Governmental Committee on Surveying and Mapping (ICSM) and Standards Australia.

-- Contact us for a free copy of the Directions to surveyors CD: a historical collection of Queensland rules, directions, guidelines and memoranda to surveyors produced since 1847.
+- Historical Directions to Surveyors are now available online.
+It is a collection of historical Queensland rules, directions, guidelines and memoranda to surveyors produced since 1847.

 - Contact the Surveyors Board of Queensland for information on surveyor registration.